Discover Your Passion Here

 Clubs

 Clubs are a big part of the student life of a Middle School student.
-At Maclay, we offer a wide range of clubs from the Middle School News, Astronaut Challenge, Gaming, Latin or even Pep Band.
+At Maclay, we offer a wide range of clubs from Gaming, Latin or even Pep Band.
 Middle School clubs give students the opportunity to find and pursue their interests.